madetech/learn/core-skills/react/README.md

 #### Application - Mark scheme

 - The candidate has created an application which contains a component:
-    - That uses makes use of the `key` prop
+    - That makes use of the `key` prop
     - Which makes use of a function passed in as a prop
     - Which renders differently based on state
     - Without any state